Picovoice/leopard/binding/react/README.md

 ### Init options

-Set `enableAutomaticPunctuation` to true, if you wish to enable punctuation in transcript.
+Additional engine options are provided via the `options` parameter.
+Set `enableAutomaticPunctuation` to true if you wish to enable punctuation in the transcript.

 ```typescript
 // Optional